lopezmauro/mesh_mixer/README.md

 # Mesh Mixer

 Mesh Mixer is a Python-based tool for exploring machine learning techniques applied to 3D mesh manipulation.
-It allows users to mix and manipulate the latent space of 3D meshes, providing an educational and research-oriented platform for experimenting with mesh processing and machine learning.
+It allows users to compres  meshes by region into PCA values, then mix and manipulate the latent space of those regions.

 ⚠️ **Disclaimer**: This software is provided for educational and research purposes only.
 It is not intended for production use.
 Use at your own risk.